Sunday, December 16, 2007

 Top photo- Gallery owner, Cliff Turner and me

 This solo exhibition comprised of 25 paintings, 22 of them were achieved since early January of 2007.
-After all the time spent in my studio focusing on all of energy on this single show, I could never have imagined in my wildest dream that it would turn out the way it did.
+After all the time spent in my studio focusing on all of my energy on this single show, I could never have imagined in my wildest dream that it would turn out the way it did.
 A buzz had started during the week leading to the opening, as pieces started to sell.
 Yesterday, as I was unwrapping the paintings inside the gallery in preparation to set up the show, a lovely lady getting a first glance of the paintings and another lady on the phone from Tennessee each acquired a piece.
 Tonight was no exception.
 A steady flow of well wishers came to view the collection, and I had a chance to engage in some very lively conversations with so many of them during the full three hours.
 I had so much fun meeting all of you and was touched by the comments.
 When the evening was over, we did a tally of the red dots, and 19 out of the 25 had sold.
 I am still in shock, and it hasn't sinked in yet.

 First I want to thank my wife Suzanne and son Jean-Luc.
 Sue you are my rock, the north on my compass when I lose my direction, the voice of reason, my muse, my soul mate, the reason I became a painter when you surprised me on the year of our wedding with a set of watercolors.
 I love you more today than ever.
 Jean-Luc, you have the kindness heart and most positive outlook on life.
 When I became your father, I thought that I would have to teach you so much stuff.
 As it turned out, it was you who thought me even more.
 Je t'adore.
 Thank you so much for being by my side this evening.